 - The bagpipers playing both times and calmly ducking to the side when a table was thrown their way.

-- In the "A lady does not..." montage there's a few, Like the scene where Merida and Fergus are falconing.
+- In the "A princess does not..." montage there's a few, Like the scene where Merida and Fergus are falconing.
 Merida takes the hood off of her hawk, only for it to promptly attack Fergus' face.

 - And when she says "A princess is compassionate," you can see a maid in the kitchen behind her cut off a chicken's head.